Bulletin 41 - The use of closed circuit cameras (CCTV)Jump to Index

 If after-hours surveillance is considered necessary for school grounds, principals should contact the Department's School Security Unit for further advice.
 Institute managers should discuss the issue with their institute director.
 Managers of corporate units within the Department should discuss it with their director or general manager.

-Principals wishing to obtain further information and advice regarding time out rooms or areas, including their establishment and/or surveillance by CCTV, should visit the department's Safety and Security directorate website or contact them on 9672 2000.
+Principals wishing to obtain further information and advice regarding time out rooms or areas, including their establishment and/or surveillance by CCTV, should contact School Security on 1300 88 00 21.